decentraland/documentation/content/creator/rewards/api.md

 If your users interact with the dispenser directly within your scene, your keys are exposed in code that can be accessed and replicated through the browser.
 To minimize the risk of automation and abuse, you can enable the *Captcha challenge* flag on your dispenser.
 This flag requires users to solve a captcha before a wearable or emote is assigned to them, adding an extra layer of security.

-When the Captcha flag is enabled, you first need to create a new captcha challenge using the `/api/captcha` endpoint.
+When the Captcha flag is enabled, you first need to create a new captcha challenge using the `/api/captcha` endpoint from the rewards server.
 The response will provide all the necessary details to render the captcha image, including the image URL, dimensions, and expiration date, which indicates when the captcha will be invalidated.
 Be sure to save the captcha ID, as you will need it later.

 ```tsx
 const request = await fetch(`https://rewards.decentraland.org/api/captcha`)